 I use a ton of mason jars in crafts around here.
 I get tons of questions on the types of jars I use.
 I thought I would compile this mason jar buying guide to have one resource for all of your mason jar needs.
 Everything you ever wanted to know about how I purchase mason jars is below.
-The links included are affiliate links and a portion of your purchase will go to support this website.
 All opinions are my own however.

 If you want to do a jar craft with a little bitty teeny tiny jar, glass vials with a cork stopper are the answer.
 They come in a wide variety of sizes for your needs.
 And they will definitely look similar to a mason jar once that cork stopper is removed.
 There are some special reproduction mason jars in tiny sizes but they are way too expensive to be using with craft projects y’all.
 Just stick with these and craft til your heart is content.